 Dr. Castro Rodriguez is the former the Chief of the Victim Services Division for the San Francisco District Attorney’s Office where she oversaw the work with more than 9,000 victims of violent crime a year and teams including victim advocacy, California Victims of Crime Compensation, Restitution, and Mass Casualty.

 Strategic public health and wellness leader with 30+ years’ progressive experience serving diverse, marginalized & vulnerable communities, working across public health, criminal justice, social welfare, public policy, and clinical practice.

 Psy.D., Clinical Psychology + MA, Clinical & Counseling Psychology and Licensed Marriage and Family Therapist

-● Executive Leadership: As Chief of Victim Services & Parallel Justice Programs, Office of DA Chesa Boudin grew departmental budget to $6M, while increasing both staffing & number of clients served by 75% over four years; adept at developing & recommending policies; working city-wide to implement policies that help victims of crime.
+● Executive Leadership: As Chief of Victim Services & Parallel Justice Programs, Office of DA George Gascon grew departmental budget to $6M, while increasing both staffing & number of clients served by 75% over four years; adept at developing & recommending policies; working city-wide to implement policies that help victims of crime.

 ● Visionary with Strong Implementation Skills: Created a Mass Casualty Program that will be rolled out to all 56 counties statewide; earlier, founded, grew & directed the Youth Justice Institute, serving 300+ youth annually.